Stårheim: Church

 Stårheim Church is the parish church located in the village of Stårheim.
 It is part of the Diocese of Bjørgvin and the Nordfjord prosti (deanery).
 The church building, which was constructed during 1864, can seat 340 people.
 It was built from drawings by architect Christian Heinrich Grosch.

 History

 Arne Ivarsson (Árni Ívarsson á Stoðreimi), a prominent lendmann from Stårheim during the 12th century, was a husband of Ingrid Ragnvaldsdotter, mother of King Inge I of Norway.
 Their son, Nicholas Arnesson, became the Bishop of Oslo.

 Sports

 The local sports team is Stårheim IL.

 Notable people

-Stårheim is the home of a few celebrities, most notably journalist Karoline Vårdal.
+Stårheim is the home of a few celebrities, most notably journalist Karoline Vårda and Olympic biathelete Johan-Olav Botn.